idkwastaken/SMB-Bruteforce/README.md

 - A wordlist text file containing potential passwords.

 ## Usage
-1. Run the script by double-clicking the `SMB_Bruteforce.bat` file.
+1. Run the script by double-clicking the `main.bat` file.
 2. Enter the target host IP address or hostname when prompted.
 3. Enter the username for the SMB share.
 4. Select the wordlist file containing the passwords.